pfdubois/BridgeBidding/source/AdvancedTransfers.rst

 There is a real cost: a 1N response is not available as a final contract, so we need to have a plan for that case.

-After 1M (X),
+After 1M (X), some bids remain the same:

 * 1♠ is |5ormore| spades, forcing.
 Especially if two-suited, make this bid rather than a transfer to the other one.
-* 1N! up to (M-1)! are transfers to the next higher suit.

-  - Transferring to M is a three-card raise.
-  - Transferring to another suit shows either:

-    - A |5ormore|-card suit, with three-card support.
-You bid 2M next; or,
-    - A weak hand with a |6ormore|-card suit.
-You pass next.

-* 2M is a minimal three-card raise
+* 2M is a minimal three-card raise (but definitely minimal, unlike the standard bid)
 * 3M is a minimal |4ormore|- card raise
 * 2N is Jordan, a |4ormore|- card raise, limit+.
-* Optionally 1♠ (X) 3♥! and 1♥ (X) 3♦! are mixed four-card raises.
 * XX is as usual (10+ HCP).
-* Would have bid 1N in standard?
-Pass, bid later if possible.
-* Pass if none of these apply.

-To summarize, the direct raise is minimal, 3 cars; the jump raise is preemptive;
-the transfer-raise is lead-directing and your next bid shows your values.
-If you don't want to try to remember the mixed raise bids, just use 3M.
+The bids from 1N! up to (M-1)! are transfers to the next higher suit.

+Transferring to M is a good three-card raise, more than a raise to 2M but enough for redouble or Jordan.

+Transferring to another suit shows either:

+* A |5ormore|-card suit, with three-card support.
+You bid 2M next; or,
+* A weak hand with a |6ormore|-card suit.
+You pass next.

-After the transfer, Opener should assume that partner is transferring to his own suit and bid exactly as we would if partner bid his own suit non forcing:
+After a transfer, Opener should assume that partner is transferring to his own suit and bid exactly as we would if partner bid his own suit non forcing:

 * Opener normally accepts the transfer with most hands.